LiveSuggest

 The Privacy Paradox: Why This Matters for Meeting Culture

 Consent isn’t just a legal box to check.
-Recording changes how people actually behave in meetings.
+Recording changes how people behave in meetings.

-According to Fellow.ai’s 2025 survey of professionals, 84% of users say they modify what they say when an AI note-taker is present.
+According to Fellow.ai’s 2025 survey of professionals, 84% of users say they change how they speak when an AI note-taker is present.
 The meeting gets captured — but the conversation itself becomes more guarded.
-Separately, 50% of professionals who haven’t adopted AI meeting tools cite privacy and security as their primary barrier to doing so.
+Separately, 50% of professionals who haven’t adopted AI meeting tools cite privacy and security as their primary barrier.

-For any team leader or organization deploying meeting AI, this behavioral impact is as consequential as the legal question.
+For any team leader deploying meeting AI, this behavioural impact is as consequential as the legal question.
 A tool that makes participants guarded undermines the very meetings it’s supposed to improve.

-This dynamic is one of the strongest practical arguments for choosing tools that minimize their data footprint — not just for compliance, but for team trust.
+This is one of the strongest practical arguments for choosing tools that minimise their data footprint — not just for compliance, but for team trust.

 GDPR: What Actually Matters

-GDPR requires you to collect only the data you need, for only as long as you need it.
+GDPR requires you to collect only the data you need, for only as long as you need it (see the official Regulation text on EUR-Lex).
 A tool that records entire meetings and stores them is harder to justify under this principle than one that processes audio in real time and immediately discards it.

 Legal basis for processing (Article 6)